tonnykwon/blog/_bayesian/2019-01-10-Hierarchical-model-1.md

 Many statistical applications have multiple parameters related to each other.
 In some cases, similar parameters apply to different subsets of data with a common prior distribution with its *hyperparameters*.
 In such cases, we can build a hierarchical model.

-Let's start with simple a rat tumor examples.
+Let's start with simple a rat tumor example.
 Suppose there are 71 multiple experiments on rat whether they develop tumors or not.
 So,

 $$n_j = $$ total number of rats in experiment j